Enel: 1990–present: Liberalisation and privatisation

 In October 2017, the company inaugurated an Innovation Hub in Russia in collaboration with the technological hub of Skolkovo.
 In the same month, Enel was included in the Top 20 of Forbes World’s Best Employers List 2017 and was confirmed by the non-profit global platform CDP as a global leader in the fight against climate change.
 In November 2017, Enel presented E-Mobility Revolution, a plan which seeks to install 7000 recharging stations for electric vehicles by 2020.
 In November 2017, Enel presented the 2018-2020 strategic plan, which was characterised by a focus on digitization and new offers to customers.
 In December 2017, Enel and Audi signed an agreement to develop electric mobility services.
 In the same month, the Group launched the Enel X brand.

 In January 2018, Enel launched a new green bond in Europe.
 The issue amounted to a total of €1250 million.
 In January 2018, Enel was confirmed for the tenth time in the ECPI Sustainability Index series.
 In February 2018, it received the 2018 Ethical Boardroom Corporate Governance award for sustainability and corporate governance standards.
 In February 2018, Enel became title sponsor of the FIM MotoE World Cup, as well as Sustainable Power Partner of the MotoGP.
 In March 2018, it invested $170 million in the construction of Peru’s largest solar PV plant.
 In May 2018, Enel became a partner of the Osmose project for the development of integrated systems and services in the renewable energy industry.
 In the same month, the company inaugurated Global Thermal Generation Innovation Hub&Lab in Pisa, a space for the development of innovative technologies of interest to thermal generation.
 In May 2018, Enel won the final round of the tender offer for the acquisition of Eletropaulo.

 At the end of March 2019, Enel became the most valuable company on the Italian Stock Exchange, with a capitalisation of over €67 billion.
 On 23 September, the company was included in the STOXX Europe 50 index.
 That same year, Enel's CEO Francesco Starace was awarded the "Manager Utility Energia 2019" prize by the Management delle Utilities e delle Infrastrutture (MUI) Italian magazine.

 In April 2022, Enel X Way was launched.
 It is the new business line of the Group and aims to accelerate the development of electric mobility and combine decarbonization, digitalization and electrification.
 The initiative was presented by CEO Elisabetta Ripa at Rome's Formula E Grand Prix.

+On May 22, 2023, Enel subsidiary Enel North America announced the Tulsa Port of Inola as the future site of one of the largest solar cell and panel manufacturing plants in the U.S. Enel expects to invest over $1 billion in the facility, creating 1,000 permanent jobs with the possibility of creating another 900 in a second phase.
+Oklahoma officials have called this the biggest economic development project in the state.